wwoast/constantina/docs/INSTALL.md

 site.
 Every static resource and configuration for an instance is separated from the others.

-If no instance is specified when running `python ./setup.py install`, the instance name is called `default`.
+If no instance is specified when running `python3 ./setup.py install`, the instance name is called `default`.
 You'll see that reflected in the paths to the installed file locations.